Peer-Reviewed Publications

 In-Clinic Measurements of Vascular Risk and Brain Activity

-This investigator-initiated study, published in The Journal of Ageing and Longevity (2022), retrospectively analyzed routine clinical data collected from adult participants as part of an exploratory research effort.
+This investigator-initiated study, published in The Journal of Ageing and Longevity (2022), examined real-world clinical data collected from adult participants as part of an exploratory research effort.
+By analyzing routinely acquired EEG data, the study contributes to a growing body of evidence supporting the use of advanced neurophysiological tools in clinical and research settings.

 Collaborating Institutions

-University of Colorado School of Medicine (Denver, CO, USA)
+- University of Colorado School of Medicine (Denver, CO)

-Saint Joseph Hospital, SCL Health (Denver, CO, USA)
+- Saint Joseph Hospital, SCL Health (Denver, CO)

 In-Clinic Event Related Potentials after Sports Concussion: A 4-Year Study